Rank Resilience of Pattern Matrices against Structured Perturbations with Applications: Conditions for completability of GLRM

-The above-mentioned theorem indicates that, if GLRMC$({\cal M},1)$ is feasible, then we can always find a subset of its columns, so that by replacing all missing entries therein with unknown generic entries, the resulting columns can serve as a basis of the `space' spanned by the associated rank-$(n-1)$ matrix completion.
+Due to its lengthiness, the proof is postponed to Section \ref{proof}.
+Theorem \ref{BasisPreservation} indicates that if GLRM$({\mathcal M},1)$ is completable, {\emph{we can always find a subset of its columns so that by replacing all unspecified entries therein with generic entries, the obtained columns can serve as a {\bf basis} of the space spanned by the corresponding completion of rank $n-1$}.
 As such, we call Theorem \ref{BasisPreservation} the basis preservation principle.
-This principle is promising in verifying the feasibility of GLRMC$({\cal M},1)$, which transforms it into the equivalent problem with $({\cal M}({\cal I}),1)$.
-The latter problem can be relatively easily solved via the basis preservation approach stated in the next subsection.
+This principle is promising in verifying the completability of GLRM$({\mathcal M},1)$, transforming it into an equivalent problem with $({\mathcal M}({\mathcal I}),1)$.
+The latter problem can be relatively easily solved via the basis preservation approach shown below.